SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Introduction

 \section{Introduction}

-Recent years have witnessed the rapid development of multimodal large language models (MLLMs)~\cite{gpt4,gemini,claude3,internvl,qwen,blip,blip2}, which continually narrows the gap between machines and humans in various multimodal tasks~\cite{mmbench,okvqa,gqa,coco_caption,evocodebench}.
-The significant progress has motivated researchers to pursue higher machine intelligence in the real world~\cite{leo,3d-llm,gpt4scene,chat-scene,pointllm,guo2023point,rovi,vebrain,interleave-vla}.
-As shown in Fig.~\ref{fig: teaser}, when situated in a real scene, the machine needs to perceive the surrounding environment, collect key content, analyze visual cues, and perform interactions.
-This places a higher demand on existing MLLMs in compositional spatial intelligence, where multiple atomic spatial capabilities should be integrated together in task solving.
-Therefore, a question is naturally raised: \textit{Can existing MLLMs master atomic space capabilities and seamlessly combine them?}
+Recent years have witnessed the rapid development of multimodal large language models (MLLMs)~\cite{GPT-5,qwen2.5-vl,internvl3.5}, which continually narrows the gap between machines and humans in multimodal tasks~\cite{mmbench}.
+The significant progress has motivated researchers to pursue higher machine intelligence in the real world~\cite{leo,3d-llm,vebrain}.
+Focus on the scene in Fig.~\ref{fig: teaser}, imagine you are about to head out the door and tell your home robot, \textit{`I forgot my watch, please bring it to me.
+I remember it's near the nightstand.'} To succeed, the robot must know what a watch is, plan to the nightstand, reason about spatial relations near, localize the watch among distractors, retrieve it, and return under diverse changing viewpoints.
+Solving this `simple, everyday task' requires the on-the-fly composition of a diverse set of spatial capabilities.
+This raises a central question: \textit{Can current MLLMs master these spatial capabilities and compose them seamlessly in real-world scenarios?}

-Nevertheless, this question still remains unanswerable via existing evaluation benchmarks~\cite{3dqa,3dsrbench,scanqa,sqa3d,clever3d,msqa}.
-As shown in Tab.~\ref{table: dataset_comparison}, early benchmarks~\cite{scanqa,sqa3d,clever3d,3dqa,scanrefer} mainly focus on the assessment of atomic capabilities like object recognition and spatial localization, while compositional ones still remain to be defined and evaluated.
-Recently, VSI-Bench~\cite{vsi} aims to evaluate the visual-spatial intelligence of MLLMs through more compositional questions, but still fails to reflect the role of different atomic capabilities in compositional reasoning.
+While existing benchmarks have made valuable explorations of the spatial intelligence of multimodal large language models (MLLMs)~\cite{vsi,3dsrbench,msqa,mmsi,omnispatial}, they seldom make these capabilities explicit or design tasks that systematically combine them.
+Early benchmarks~\cite{scanqa,sqa3d,clever3d,3dqa,scanrefer} mainly focus on the assessment of less-combined capabilities like object recognition and spatial localization, while compositional ones still remain to be defined and evaluated.
+Recent benchmarks~\cite{vsi,mmsi,omnispatial} aim to evaluate the spatial intelligence of MLLMs through more compositional questions, but still fail to reflect the role of different spatial capabilities in compositional reasoning.
 More importantly, existing spatial benchmarks struggle to satisfy the evaluation needs of existing MLLMs in terms of scenes, modalities, and question types, \textit{etc}.
 As shown in Tab.~\ref{table: dataset_comparison}, the number of scenarios in existing benchmarks is usually less than 400, which makes it difficult to cover various practical situations.